hardolf/JRiver.MediaCenter/README.md

 # JRiver.MediaCenter
-## These solutions contain plug-ins, visualizations and other extensions for the JRiver Media Center
+## These solutions contain plug-ins, track-info, visualizations and other extensions for the JRiver Media Center

 Developed for J. River Media Center 24 and newer